Asana Customer Templates: Standardize the craft, keep the speed

 Major insight

 Put early and plainly: you’re bottlenecked if the “process” lives in someone’s head.
-When we reviewed Asana’s customer display on September 12, 2025, then interviewed two managers and ran a time-savings calculation, the through-line was consistent: standardizing the repeatable steps frees capacity for the parts that truly need judgment.
+When we reviewed Asana’s customer showcase on September 12, 2025, then interviewed two managers and ran a time-savings calculation, the through-line was consistent: standardizing the repeatable steps frees capacity for the parts that truly need judgment.

-Unbelievably practical highlight: Capture the 80% that repeats; protect space for the 20% that varies.
+Actionable highlight: Capture the 80% that repeats; protect space for the 20% that varies.

 Where teams wobble

 Teams don’t fail at the dramatic moments.
-They trip on micro-steps: missing a brief, forgetting a critique, or shipping without approvals.
+They trip on micro-steps: missing a brief, forgetting a review, or shipping without approvals.
 Multiply that by a month’s work and it’s like a tiny leak eroding the foundation.

 - Process lives in chat threads and folklore, not where the work happens.